siddharth8763/To-Be-Done/README.md

 ###`Getting Started with To Be Done APP`

-This Project was created with Typescript, React, SCSS, MUI.
+This Project was created with Typescript, React, SCSS, MUI, Bootstrap.

 ###`To Use the Codebase`